shaharcalfon/3-point-shoot-out/README.md

-# Basketball---3-point-shots
+# 3-point shoot out
-A basketball game made with unity
+A basketball VR game made with unity.

-made by Shahar chalfon and Gal Hay
+made by Shahar chalfon and Gal Hay.